 Why Am I So Hard On Myself?

 Some people are naturally hard on themselves.
 They might have low self-esteem or grow up in an environment where criticism came often, and praise was rarely heard.
-Other times there are psychological issues that lead to a person being hard on themselves or a disorder that makes them have a lack of confidence.
-Determining why you are hard on yourself can sometimes be found through self-exploration, and other times seeing a therapist find out why may help you to find the root of your lack of self-assurance.
+Other times there are psychological or mental health conditions that lead to a person being hard on themselves or a disorder that makes them have a lack of confidence.
+Determining why you are hard on yourself can sometimes be found through self-exploration, and other times seeing a therapist may help you to find the root of your lack of self-assurance.

 Psychological Reasons For Being Hard On Yourself